 Older kids and teens (or those kids who never get spooked) can choose from scarier events happening throughout Central Florida, including haunted houses, creepy mazes, and more.
 SeaWorld Orlando Howl-O-Scream and Universal Orlando's Halloween Horror Nights are theme park events geared for visitors over the age of 13 due to intense themes.

 Gaylord Palms always puts on an epic seasonal celebration and fall is no different!
-Families can enjoy the Monster Mash Bash, Adventure Kids: A Spooky Celebration, Secret Garden Escape Room, and more.
-These fall activities run from September 9-October 30.
+Families can enjoy a Monster Mash Bash, Pirate's Treasure Escape Room, Phantom of the Atrium Light Show, and more.
+These fall activities run from September 9 through October 28.

 22. Ghost Tour

-There's no better time to take a ghost tour of Orlando than during fall and the spookiest holiday of the year, Halloween!
-Companies like American Ghost Adventures will take you on a walking ghost tour of the creepiest spots around town.
+There's no better time to take a ghost tour than during fall and the spookiest holiday of the year, Halloween!
+Our favorites include Sanford Ghost Tours and Mount Dora Ghost Tours.

 23. Outdoor Movies

-Although the temperatures don't drop too dramatically in Central Florida, fall is a great time to comfortably stroll through one of the fabulous local gardens.
-Mead Botanical Garden, Bok Tower Garden, Leu Gardens are just a few idyllic spots to visit.
+Since the temperatures don't drop too dramatically in Central Florida, fall is a great time to comfortably stroll through one of the fabulous local gardens.
+Mead Botanical Garden, Bok Tower Garden, and Leu Gardens are just a few idyllic spots to visit.